InevitableMarble249/password-generator-ts/README.md

 docker-compose up -d
 ```

-The application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:443`.
+The port can be configured by editing docker-compose.yml

 ## Project Structure